ISCPIF/freedsl/README.md

 } yield ()

-// Construct the interpreter for the program val interpreter =
-  Util.interpreter :&:
-  Random.interpreter(42) :&:
-  Log.interpreter

 // Construct an appropriate M along with implicit instances of Random[M], Util[M] and Log[M]
 // they are build using the free monad and the freek library val context = merge(Random, Util, Log)